Goat farming

 Goat farming can be very suited to production alongside other livestock (such as sheep and cattle) on low-quality grazing land.
 Goats efficiently convert sub-quality grazing matter that is less desirable for other livestock into quality lean meat.
 Furthermore, goats can be farmed with a relatively small area of pasture and with limited resources.

 Pasture

 As with other herbivores, the number of animals that a goat farmer can raise and sustain is dependent on the quality of the pasture.
 However, since goats will eat vegetation that most other domesticated livestock decline, they will subsist even on very poor land.
 Therefore, goat herds remain an important asset in regions with sparse and low quality vegetation.
+However, goats also show preference to certain browse and grasses, such as Multiflora Rose, Briar, Ironweed, Ragweed, Spiny Amaranth, and Pigweed among others.
+They are less fond of grasses such as Tall Fescue, Bermuda Grass, Orchard Grass, and Crab Grass.

 Worldwide goat population statistics

-According to the Food and Agriculture Organization (FAO), the top producers of goat milk in 2008 were India (4 million metric tons), Bangladesh (2.16 million metric tons) and the Sudan (1.47 million metric tons).
+As of 2022, India is the largest producer of goat's milk.
+In 2024, the United States of America was the largest importer of goat's milk, and in the same year, New Zealand was the top exporter.